rkjcollab/ponderosa_bags/README.md

 SHAPEIT v2 was used for phasing to match the pipeline used on another dataset.
 Genetic maps used for SHAPEIT, phasedibd, and Ponderosa are based on HapMap, and were downloaded from the SHAPEIT v4.2.2 documentation.
+KING v2.3.2 was used to find IBD segments.